lucaju/consultation-machine/Readme.md

 Clone or download this branch (use-ollama) to your computer: https://github.com/lucaju/consultation-machine/tree/use-ollama

-On the termina, navigate to the folder where the code is located.
+On the terminal, navigate to the folder where the code is located.
 Install dependencies: `npm install`
 Build the code: `npm run build`

+5. Run it
 Run it: `npm start`

 The project will be availale at http://localhost:3000